Unit 3: Static GPS/GNSS Methods

 If you wish to adapt this to another region, you can search for stations using data interfaces such as:

-- Plate Boundary Observatory Network Health Map.
+- Network of the Americas Health Map.
 Zoom into your area of interest.
 Click on a individual station and then the station name to get to the station info and data page.

 Much of the formative assessment can be done through observations of and discussions with students individually, in pairs, or sometimes in the whole group.
 This should be done periodically throughout the process as it helps gauge student understanding and weaknesses.
 Students should be encouraged to answer their own questions through deductive reasoning.
 A large portion of the grading should be attributed to students' individual participation and contribution to the group effort.
 Students will turn in their student exercise.
 Questions should be graded for completeness.